 Be critical of the digital world

 Books, journal articles, newspapers and TV programmes are usually reliable sources of information because they have been through an editing process where facts are checked and claims verified.
-Resources you find in the library or on your reading list are also a very safe place to start your research as they have been selected by your lecturers and librarians.

 With so much information available online - how do you know what to use?